amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 * Helm chart version should be `1.12.0`
 * Application version should be `6.0.0-snapshot.20241023094532-stackstate-6.x-7be52ad`

-If you don't have that version please upgrade first following the standard [upgrade steps](./steps-to-upgrade.md#minor-or-maintenance-suse-observability-release).
+If you don't have that version please upgrade first following the standard [upgrade steps](https://docs.stackstate.com/6.0/self-hosted-setup/upgrade-stackstate/steps-to-upgrade#minor-or-maintenance-stackstate-release).

-## Create a backup and download the backup
+## Create a configuration backup and download the backup

 First we create a configuration backup of the StackState configuration, after this you shouldn't make any configuration changes anymore in StackState (they will not be transfered to SUSE Observability).
 To do this first familiarize yourself with the configuration backup and get the required scripts using the [configuration backup docs for StackState 6.x](https://docs.stackstate.com/6.0/self-hosted-setup/data-management/backup_restore/configuration_backup#working-with-configuration-backups).